Temecula Valley AVA

-In 2004, it was renamed "Temecula Valley" by the Alcohol and Tobacco Tax and Trade Bureau (TTB), approving the 2001 petition submitted by the Temecula Valley Winegrowers Association.
+In 2004, the AVA was renamed "Temecula Valley" by the Alcohol and Tobacco Tax and Trade Bureau (TTB), approving the 2001 petition submitted by the Temecula Valley Winegrowers Association.
 The petition stated the name change would provide a more accurate description of the Temecula geography and greater clarity as to its location for wine consumers and the public.
-The petition did not request any change to the established AVA boundaries.
-This was the first AVA to change its name after the initial approval.
+The petition did not request any change to the established boundaries.
+This was the first AVA to change its name after the initial final ruling.

-Temecula Valley encompasses 33000 acre with 5000 acre is located in a "protected" area referred to as the Citrus/Vineyard Zone.
+Temecula Valley encompasses 33000 acre with 5000 acre is located in a protected area referred to as the Citrus/Vineyard Zone.
 This area is generally located in and around the Rancho California Road area within Riverside County.
 County guidelines strictly enforce the number of acres needed to build a winery, lodging and other limited housing and commercial ventures.

 History

+Both the name and the history of Temecula dates back hundreds of years, to the indigenous Luiseno Indians who called themselves "Temeku", or in anglicized form "Temecula" (/təˈmɛk.jə.lə/ tuh-MEH-kyoo-luh).
+This word may be roughly translated as "place where the sun breaks through the white mist."
+The term “Luiseño” dates back to the Spanish period (1797–1834), and was used to describe their enslavement to the Mission San Luis Rey.

+The Pechanga Band of Natives call themselves Payómkawichum (the People of the West).
+Temecula's viticultural area, near the streets of Los Nogales Camino Del Vino, was identified as the site of the Temecula Massacre, where the Payómkawichum were ambushed and attacked by a group of Californios and Cahuilla natives in January 1846.
+The death count was estimated around 30 to 100.

+Tensions remained high between Temecula Natives and settlers throughout the 19th century.
+In December 1875, a group of settlers banded together and forcibly removed the Payómkawichum from the area.
+They were left with little to none of their belongings and stranded a few miles south of the town site.
+Later, President Chester A. Arthur issued an Executive Order on June 27, 1882, and created the Pechanga Reservation.